There's a team of arthritis professionals ready to swoop to your aid. Yay!

 Medical secretaries have a knowledge of medical terminology, healthcare operations and medical office procedures.
 They deal with the Consultants’ and Nurse Specialists’ correspondence, make appointments, handle patients’ queries and liaise with GPs and other healthcare staff.
 They can be a positive go-between for patients and their relatives, who may have concerns or queries that need communicating to the medical team.

 These are more guys with gadgets – they can provide you with devices (known as orthoses) which can support your joints, and take the strain off, reducing pain.
-These can include insoles, special shoes, splints, and more complicated custom-made devices depending on your needs.
+These can include insoles, splints and more complicated custom-made devices depending on your needs.

 These are the foot experts – also sometimes known as chiropodists.
 They’re experts on feet and ankles, and some are specialists in arthritis.
 Again, your Consultant or your GP can refer you to a Podiatrist, or you can refer yourself.
 They can help figure out reasons for pain in your feet, and give expert advice on whether you may benefit from specialist foot treatments or aids that may help give relief to some of your symptoms.